 - Don’t skip the seasonings!
 Ground mustard, nutmeg, and cayenne add a depth of flavor to the sauce and cut through the rich taste.

-- For a smooth texture, add the cheese in parts and whisk until fully melted before adding the next batch.
-For an extra depth of flavor, use EXTRA sharp cheddar.
+- Cook the bechamel sauce until it coats the back of the spoon.
+For a smooth texture, add the cheese in parts and whisk until fully melted before adding the next batch.

-- Pasta tends to absorb a lot of moisture and will “dry out” as it bakes in the oven and even as it sits so be generous with the cheese sauce to compensate for the drying out.
+- Pasta tends to absorb a lot of moisture as it bakes in the oven and even as it sits so be generous with the cheese sauce to compensate for the drying out.

 - 1 tablespoon butter